AishwaryaDhiman/java-project-310/README.md

 STUDENT MODULE:
 A student can view his/her details and also ask queries from the teacher.
 She can also view the assigned homework by the teacher.

+It has a sort of query management system as a small part of it.